diffblue/gitlab/doc/development/testing_guide/contract/consumer_tests.md

 After the mock provider is set up, you can write the test.
 For this test, you make a request and expect a particular response.

 First, set up the client that makes the API request.
 To do that, create `spec/contracts/consumer/resources/api/project/merge_requests.js` and add the following API request.
+If the endpoint is a GraphQL then we would be creating under `spec/contracts/consumer/resources/graphql` instead.

 ```javascript
 import axios from 'axios';